-Pursuant to Section 204 of the Companies Act 2013 read with Companies (Appointmentand Remuneration of Managerial Personnel) Rules 2014 the Bank has appointed M/s B.K.Sundaram & Associates Practicing Company Secretaries as Secretarial Auditor toconduct the Secretarial Audit of the Bank for the Financial Year 2016-17.
-The report ofSecretarial Auditor 'Secretarial Audit Report' is annexed to this report as
+Pursuant to Section 204 of the Companies Act 2013 read with Companies (Appointmentand Remuneration of Managerial Personnel) Rules 2014 the Bank has appointed M/s B.K.Sundaram & Associates Practicing Company Secretaries Tiruchirapalli as SecretarialAuditor to conduct the Secretarial Audit of the Bank for Financial Year 2017-18.
+Thereport of Secretarial Auditor 'Secretarial Audit Report' is annexed to this report as

 DIRECTORS RESPONSIBILITY STATEMENT

-i) In the preparation of the annual accounts the applicable Accounting Standards hadbeen followed along with proper explanation relating to material departures.
+I) In the preparation of the annual accounts the applicable Accounting Standards hadbeen followed along with proper explanation relating to material departures.

-iii) The Directors had taken proper and suf cient care for the maintenance of adequateaccounting records in accordance with the provisions of applicable laws governing banks inIndia for safeguarding the assets of the Bank and for preventing and detecting fraud andother irregularities.
+iii) The Directors had taken proper and suf icient care for the maintenance of adequateaccounting records in accordance with the provisions of applicable laws governing banks inIndia for safeguarding the assets of the Bank and for preventing and detecting fraud andother irregularities.

 iv) The Directors had prepared the annual accounts on a going concern basis.

-vi) The Directors has devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating eectively.
+v) The Directors had laid down adequate internal _inancial controls to be followed bythe Bank and that such internal _inancial controls are adequate and were operating eectively; and vi) The Directors has devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operating eectively.

 INSIDER TRADING NORMS

 The Bank has formulated a Code of Conduct pursuant to SEBI (Prohibition of InsiderTrading) Regulations 2015 to regulate monitor and ensure reporting of trading by theemployees and other connected persons to comply with the provisions of SEBI ListingRegulations.
 Such policy is adopted to maintain highest ethical standards in dealing withsecurities of the Bank by persons to whom it is applicable.
-The code of conduct andrelated policy are available in the Bank's website (weblink:http://investor.cityunionbank.com/about-cub/insider-trading).
+The code of conduct andrelated policy are available in the Bank's website (weblink: https://www.cityunionbank.com/downloads/Insider_trade_code_2015.pdf).